Hand To Hand, An Introduction To Conditioning

 5 Tips on Hand Conditioning

 - Don’t Think, Feel.
-You can improve your punching technique and speed by practicing punching on a punching bag if you want to learn how to hold your hands and what speed is best.
+You can improve your punching technique and speed by practicing punching on a punching bag to learn how to hold your hands and what speed is best.
 It would be best to gradually work your way down from larger, more protective gloves to smaller ones once you have mastered proper punching techniques.

 - Grip to Fit.
 You can use dumbells, barbells, and classic grip trainers to build hand strength and mobility.
 Pick any of the tools mentioned that you feel comfortable using.
 Daily kettlebell curls are a highlight exercise that I employ daily.